chaostoolkit-incubator/kubernetes-crd/README.md

 ### Pass Chaos Toolkit settings as a Kubernetes secret

-You may provide your own [settings](settings) to Chaos Toolkit, by setting a secret in Kubernetes.
+You may provide your own [settings][settings] to Chaos Toolkit, by setting a secret in Kubernetes.

 [settings]: https://docs.chaostoolkit.org/reference/usage/cli/#configure-the-chaos-toolkit